-- Some courses have limited places If there is insufficient interest in a course, then that course will not run. - You cannot choose more than one art based subject (Art (Fine Art) or Graphics). - You cannot choose both Computer Science and Digital Information Technology. - Ideally, to take Music GCSE, students should already be at Grade 1 or 2 standard at the beginning of the course.
+- Some courses have limited places If there is insufficient interest in a course, then that course will not run. - You cannot choose more than one art based subject (Art (Fine Art), Graphics or Photography). - Ideally, to take Music GCSE, students should already be at Grade 1 or 2 standard at the beginning of the course.
 If students are not at this level but wish to take the GCSE route, they should discuss this with their music teacher.